sana-rekbi/Twitter-Sentiment-Analysis-/README.md

 ## 📈 Results
 The model achieves satisfactory performance in predicting the sentiment of tweets.
 Further improvements could include:
 - Adding more data for training.
-- Fine-tuning the hyperparameters of the Random Forest model.
+- Fine-tuning the hyperparameters of the model.
 - Exploring more sophisticated NLP techniques like Word2Vec or BERT for feature extraction.